 The Dickinson College Children's Center has implemented a PBIS (Positive Behavior Intervention Support) program to support children's healthy social-emotional development.
 Our Center-wide expectations for all classes are Be Safe, Be Kind, Be Responsible.
-The program will foster positive and encouraging interactions between all teachers, children and families.
+The program will foster positive and encouraging interactions between all teachers, children, and families.

-A situation might arise which reveals a child's inability to function well in a group situation.
+A situation might arise which reveals a child's inability to function well in a group situation, including but not limited to repeated use of threatening language or language that is inappropriate and causes another child or teacher to feel unsafe or excluded.
 Should a DCCC employee observe behavior that suggests that a child cannot cope with group childcare or may be engaging in behavior that endangers himself or herself, the other children, the teacher, or the property of the Center, the following procedure will be followed:

-The staff member will inform the Director who will then observe the child during a variety of activities in order to determine whether a plan for the child must be developed.
-As part of PBIS, if a behavior plan is necessary, see the steps outlined in the DCCC Guidance Procedures.
+• The staff member will inform the Director who will then observe the child during a variety of activities to determine whether a plan for the child must be developed.
+As part of PBIS, if a behavior plan is necessary, the steps outlined in the DCCC Guidance Procedures will be followed.